 The graphs below show in green the percentage of investments that were aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sol first graph shows the Taxonomy alignment in relation to all the investments of the financial sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-Rata not yet available
+Data not yet available

-For the purpose of these graphs9'sovereign bonds' consist of all sovereign exposures

-What was the share of investments in transitional and enabling activities?
+- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - What was the share of investments in transitional and enabling activities?